 Many papers acknowledge that the assumption of correct beliefs is unrealistic, but the large majority of these papers applied to experimental data are non-equilibrium models such as level k (e.g. Nagel [1995] and Stahl and Wilson [1995]; and reviewed in Crawford et al. [2013]) and its many successors (e.g. Camerer et al. [2004b], Alaoui and Penta [2015], and Goeree and Holt [2004]).
-These models have proven extremely useful in explaining experimental data post-hoc, but unlike equilibrium models, are typically unsuited for making precise predictions about behavior in novel games.
+These models have proven extremely useful in explaining experimental data post-hoc, but their application is sometimes criticized for lacking the discipline that equilibrium consistency brings.